-We all know retailers use marketing tricks to get us to buy more.
-Everything from the music on the intercom to the scents in the air have been carefully orchestrated to maximize sales.
+Retailers dip into an endless bag of marketing tricks to get us to buy more.
+Everything from the music on the intercom to the scents in the air has been carefully orchestrated to maximize sales.

 When it comes to a store’s layout, nothing is left to chance.